Spherical CR uniformization of the magic 3-manifold: The 3-manifold at infinity of the even subgroup of

 The plane $E_1$ is divided by three arcs $[q_{\infty}, p_{BA}]$, $[p_{BA},p_{B^{-1}A}]$ and $[p_{B^{-1}A}, q_{\infty}]$ into two disks $E_{1,+}$ and $E_{1,-}$, where $E_{1,-}$ is the one which is closer to us in Figure \ref{figure:3ppdisks}, and $E_{1,+}$ is further away from us in Figure \ref{figure:3ppdisks}.
 The plane $E_2$ is divided by three arcs $[q_{\infty}, p_{BA^{-1}}]$, $[p_{BA^{-1}}, p_{AB}]$ and $[p_{AB}, q_{\infty}]$ into two disks $E_{2,+}$ and $E_{2,-}$, where $E_{2,-}$ is the one which is closer to us in Figure \ref{figure:3ppdisks}, and $E_{2,+}$ is further away from us in Figure \ref{figure:3ppdisks}.
 The intersection of the spinal sphere of $B$ and the boundary of $H$ is a 2-disk with boundary consisting of $[u, B(u)]$, $[B(u), B^2(u)]$ and $[B^2(u),u]$.
 Now this 2-disk is divided into two 2-disks by $[B(u), p_{AB}]$, $[p_{B^{-1}A},u]$ and $[p_{B^{-1}A},p_{AB}]$, one of them is a quadrilateral, we denote it by $B_4$ in Figure \ref{figure:3pppolytope}, another one is a pentagon and we denote it by $B_5$ in Figure \ref{figure:3pppolytope}.
 The intersection of the spinal sphere of $B^{-1}$ and the boundary of $H$ is a 2-disk with boundary consisting of $[u, B(u)]$, $[B(u), B^2(u)]$ and $[B^2(u),u]$.
 This 2-disk is divided into two 2-disks by $[B(u), p_{BA^{-1}}]$, $[p_{BA}, B^2(u)]$ and $[p_{BA},p_{BA^{-1}}]$, one of them is a quadrilateral, we denote it by $B^{-1}_4$ in Figure \ref{figure:3pppolytope}, another one is a pentagon and we denote it by $B^{-1}_5$ in Figure \ref{figure:3pppolytope}.

-But note that the 2-sphere in Figure \ref{figure:3pppolytope} lies in $\partial \mathbf{H}^2_{\mathbb C}=\mathbb{S}^3$, and since every piecewise smooth 2-sphere in $\mathbb{S}^3$ bounds a 3-ball in each side, so $N$ is a 3-ball topologically, and $N$ is a polytope with the facet structure in Figure \ref{figure:3pppolytope}.
+Note that the 2-sphere in Figure \ref{figure:3pppolytope} lies in $\partial \mathbf{H}^2_{\mathbb C}=\mathbb{S}^3$ and every piecewise smooth 2-sphere in $\mathbb{S}^3$ separates $\mathbb{S}^3$ into two 3-balls. $N$ is topologically a 3-ball which is one of them.
+In fact, $N$ is a polytope with the facet structure in Figure \ref{figure:3pppolytope}.

 Note that